Whanganui Chronicle

 Advertise with NZME.

-Rangitīkei mayor Andy Watson said rainfall in the district had not been as heavy as predicted.
+Rangitīkei Mayor Andy Watson said rainfall in the district had not been as heavy as predicted.

-“River levels look as though we will get by, but there are some we absolutely keeping an eye on,” he said.
+“River levels look as though we will get by, but there are some we absolutely are keeping an eye on,” he said.

 “The principal damage is loss of power throughout the district, with a huge number of trees, including one at our place, across power lines.